dupski/koa-json-log/README.md

 # koa-json-log

-This is a simple [Koa](http://koajs.com/) middleware that outputs HTTP requests and response codes as JSON data.
-During development these are shown in a human-readable format.
+This is a simple [Koa](http://koajs.com/) middleware that outputs HTTP requests and response details as JSON data.
+During development, logs are shown in a human-readable format.

 ## Features

  * Zero-dependency.
-Logs are output to `stdout` and `stderr`.
+Logs are output to `stdout`.
  * Tools like [PM2](http://pm2.keymetrics.io/docs/usage/log-management/) can
    then be used to write logs to files if needed.
  * Development Mode (when `NODE_ENV` == `development`), shows human-readable logs.